rikunert/rikunert.github.io/_posts/2017-09-13-election-LSA.md

 The algorithm is called Laten Semantic Analysis (sometimes called Latent Semantic Indexing).
 It knows nothing about word order or indeed the meaning of words.
-It simply assumes that words which regularly appear together in text units (pragraphs in this case), mean similar things.
+It simply assumes that words which regularly appear together in text units (paragraphs in this case), mean similar things.

-This idea allows the algorithm to derive hidden ('latent') meaning ('semantic') dimensions such as good-bad, agitated-calm, or gosspiy-serious.
+This idea allows the algorithm to derive hidden ('latent') meaning ('semantic') dimensions such as good-bad, agitated-calm, or gossipiy-serious.
 The semantic dimensions could really be anything.
 It all depends on the texts you put into the analysis.

 I put in the election manifesto paragraphs of the six parties which most likely will be present in the next parliament.